 By law, the commission maintains a list of qualified candidates, including judges seeking appointment to a different court, for the governor's consideration for nomination as a judge in the state's Superior, Appellate, and Supreme courts.
-The bill limits the time a candidate may remain on the list to no more than 10 years.

 Under current law, a commission member who is an attorney cannot be considered for a recommendation to the governor during the member's tenure or for two years following.
 The bill increases this period to three years following the end of the member's commission tenure.